 Although female dogs that are spayed are at greater risk for urethral sphincter-mechanism incompetence, which can result in urinary incontinence, than are intact female dogs, there is no significant difference in the age at the time of ovariohysterectomy between continent and incontinent dogs being identified- ie no difference between 2 months of age, 6 months of age,2 years of age or 5 years of age.

 There is the potential for increased health risks with every choice.
 Delaying neutering or leaving animals intact will raise some risks while reducing others, and the optimal outcome for any individual will never be predictable.
 Additionally, many factors other than neuter status are involved in the development of all health conditions, and the specific age at which an animal is neutered, if at all, does not guarantee that individual will, or will not, experience any particular health problem.
-Like most medical interventions, neutering is one of many factors interacting in a complex and imperfectly predictable way to influence health.
+Like most medical interventions, neutering is one of many factors interacting in a complex and imperfectly predictable way to influence health

 Many breeds in the past that have become popular have had inexperienced breeders or puppy farms start breeding dogs who are not breeding quality to fulfill the public demand.
 What this has done is created a large number of dogs for the demand but at the expense of the breed itself and the families receiving those puppies.
 The results are devastating with a large increase of genetic defects and unstable temperaments which arise due to non-breeding quality dogs being bred on by breeders who are inexperienced and make bad breeding choices.

 In some districts dogs must be sterilised prior to 3 months of age so that they can be registered.
+This may help your decision making around early spey and neuter.

 Victoria